AstroDule/cf3-doc/source/general/clonevm/clonevm.rst

 .. caution::

-   if the original machine had any additional volumes attached to it, they also shoudl be cloned.
+   if the original machine had any additional volumes attached to it, they also should be cloned.

 You may also will read: